kwameadobaw/Farm_system/README.md

 ## Data Storage

+### Local Development
-Visit data is stored in JSON format in `visits.json`.
+In local development, visit data is stored in JSON format in `visits.json`.
 Each visit record includes:
 - Unique ID
 - All form fields
 - Timestamp
 - Photo filename (if uploaded)

+### Vercel Deployment
+When deployed on Vercel, the application automatically switches to in-memory storage due to Vercel's read-only filesystem.
+This means:
+- Data is stored in memory only and will be lost when the server restarts
+- All data resets on each deployment or when Vercel's serverless function instances are recycled
+- For production use, implement a proper database solution (see Security Notes below)

 ## Security Notes

-- This is a development application
+- This is a development application not intended for production use as-is
+- For production deployment:
-- For production use, implement proper authentication
+  - Implement proper authentication with secure password hashing
-- Consider using a proper database instead of JSON
+  - Replace the JSON/in-memory storage with a proper database (MongoDB, PostgreSQL, MySQL)
+  - For Vercel deployment, use a cloud database service (MongoDB Atlas, Supabase, etc.)
-- Add input validation and sanitization
+  - Add comprehensive input validation and sanitization
-- Use HTTPS in production
+  - Use HTTPS in production (automatic with Vercel)
+  - Set strong, unique environment variables for secrets

 ## Customization